cferdinandi/vanilla-js-academy/content/_index.md

 ## The Workshops

 Workshops run concurrently, and are designed to be taken one at a time.
-Don't sign up for both during the same session.
+Don't sign up for more than one during the same session.

 <div class="list-spaced">
 {{%md%}}
 1. **[Vanilla JS Essentials.](/essentials)** Learn the fundamentals of DOM manipulation and injection, working with APIs and asynchronous JavaScript, managing data with arrays and objects, and saving state with browser storage.
 2. **[Structure & Scale.](/advanced)** Learn how to structure and organize your code as your projects grow and scale.
 Dig into concepts like utility libraries, object-oriented programing, JavaScript classes, web components, ES modules, and service workers.
+3. **[Web Apps.](/expert)** Learn how to build dynamic web apps with JavaScript.
+Learn advanced topics like state-based UI, routing, data reactivity, serverless, how to create custom APIs, and token-based authentication.
 {{%/md%}}
 </div>

-{{<quiz>}}

 ## How It Works